elileinkram/_feedstack_web/README.md

 # But what is the point...

-The point of Jasper is to give us, humans;
+The point of Jasper is to give us humans,

 1. Transparency as to why posts end up in our feeds.
 2. Control over the algorithms that determine our feeds.